Updated: February 2019

 #1 Visit The University

 Founded in 1845 is the University College Cork.
 The campus was previously connected to Gill Abbey Rock, the monastery and school for the patron saint of Cork, Saint Finbarr.
-The history and heritage of the people of Cork is embedded into the modern day of the University, nothing makes that as clear as the College motto “Where Finbarr Taught, Let Munster Learn”.
+The history and heritage of the people of Cork are embedded into the modern day of the University, nothing makes that as clear as the College motto “Where Finbarr Taught, Let Munster Learn”.

 Believe me when I say that you’re going to want to take photos.
 As the grounds of the University feature some of the most beautiful flower beds I’ve ever seen.
 If all that wasn’t enough the University also lies on the south channel of the River Lee and encompasses some fantastic works of art.